 If you are a manatee lover like us, we are surely you will like to put an eye on these curious facts about this adorable species:

 - They spent most of their time eating, resting and traveling (you would probably like to have a routine like this).

 - When the spanish explorers reached Florida, they thought the manatees were mermaids because of the form of its bodies.
 Funny, isn’t it?

 - Manatees consume 10-15% of their body weight every day, also they are herbivores.

 - A manatee cannot turn its head sideways, it must turn its whole body.
 They are our big buddies!

 - They normally breathe every 2 to 5 minutes, but can stay submerged for as long as 20 minutes if necessary.

-- During the first years, the mother breastfeeds her baby with her teats located under the armpits.
+- During the first years, the mother breastfeeds her baby with her nipples located under the armpits.
 This is really out of the ordinary, but cool.